sarbabi/WebSSM/README.md

 ### deployment on server
 enjoying viewing your shape model in your browser? if you want to deploy your web-based tool to your real server, you have a few more steps to do.
-Then if you send me a message in email or in [Scalismo google discussion group](https://groups.google.com/g/scalismo), I'll provide you with an easy step-by-step guide.
+Then if you send me a message in email (gsarbabi@gmail.com) or in [Scalismo google discussion group](https://groups.google.com/g/scalismo), I'll provide you with an step-by-step guide.

 ### your contribution
-a lot of rooms for improvement and a lot other ideas can be implemented in the code with pretty much little changes, a few shown bellow:
+a lot of rooms for improvement and other ideas can be implemented in the code with pretty much little changes, a few shown bellow:
 #### multiple view
 for instance in case you're visualizing like a joint, there's possiblity to show them in the same page. an example is bellow:
 ![webssm-two_win](thumbnail2.jpg)